 Before we go into the reason for my answer, let’s consider what a business plan is for.
 It’s for 2 basic reasons; Reason one is to get your business idea down on paper, while reason two is to share your idea with people you’d like to involve in the project.
 KENOVA’s ideology involves a third reason that I will explain in Part 2 of this blog topic (see section One Page Business Plan strategy).

 So why do I say “no” to the question?
-What I’m saying “no” to is not the concept of a business plan, but the traditional understanding of a business plan.
+It's not the concept of a business plan that I'm saying 'no' to, but the traditional understanding of a business plan.
 That is to say, I’m saying no to the 50 pager, 3 month mammoth of a document explaining the value proposition, vision, mission, values, sales forecasts, marketing strategies, team members, financials, board members, pre-market research, competitive analysis, so on and so on.
-That sort of plan is reserved for merger and acquisition or securing business loans.
+That sort of plan is reserved for merger and acquisition, securing business loans or venture capitalist.

 In other words, yes, you must have a business plan, but there are different types or levels of plans for different audiences.
 If you’re the audience, a one page document is sufficient to get you started.
 This one pager will explain the idea, why you think it will make money, how it will make money and your next 5 action items to move your project along.
 You can add a vision and a mission if you like, but don’t spend more than 15 minutes, as they will change as your project develops and evolves.
 When it’s done, print it out and hang it near your work area so you see it daily.